| Title: | Monte Carlo Simulation for Structural Equation Modeling |

 Fleishman |

-The B, C, and D values from Fleishman's power method.
-A = -C. |
+A numeric vector containing the coefficients B, C, and D from Fleishman’s power method.
+Note that A = –C. |

 f.loc |